dhellmann/pymotw-3/source/sched/index.rst

 ================

 Both :func:`enter` and :func:`enterabs` return a reference to the event that can be used to cancel it later.
-Since :func:`run` blocks, the event has to be canceled in a different thread.
+Because :func:`run` blocks, the event has to be canceled in a different thread.
 For this example, a thread is started to run the scheduler and the main processing thread is used to cancel the event.